thedhanawada/me/index.md

 Melbourne, AU
 ```
 _Store Coordinator_<br>
-- Participated in sales and customer service as a shop volunteer
+- Volunteered to serve customers, which led to an increase in sales and increased customer engagement
-- Created window and visual merchandising displays
+- Created window displays and visual merchandising displays that led to the interest of customers in the merchandise
-- Prepared donations for sale
-- Contributed skills to help the Red Cross Australia raise funds
+- Assisted in the preparation of donations for sale, which helped the organization raise capital for projects and operations

 ### **[Mast Global, L Brands](https://www.lb.com/){:target="_blank"}** `2016.10 - 2020.2`
 ```